-During the three months ended March 31, 2020, the effects of the COVID-19 pandemic and the related actions by governments around the world to attempt to contain the spread of the virus presented a substantial public health and economic challenge around the world and is affecting our employees, patients, communities, clinical trial sites, suppliers, business partners and business operations.
+During the six months ended June 30, 2020, the effects of the COVID-19 pandemic and the related actions by governments, companies, and individuals around the world to attempt to contain the spread of the virus presented a substantial public health and economic challenge around the world and is affecting our employees, patients, communities, clinical trial sites, suppliers, business partners and business operations.
+The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, results of operations and financial condition, including revenue, expenses, clinical trials and research and development costs, will depend on future developments that are highly uncertain and may be impacted by the emergence of new information concerning the COVID-19 pandemic and the actions taken to contain or treat the disease.